Social

 We share information with the dealers who are constantly in contact with our customers and also make efforts to listen to as many customers' voices as possible at exhibitions and trial listening events.
 As part of our educational activities for audio equipment, we offer speaker craft classes and lectures on working principles of speakers at universities, vocational schools, local junior high schools and in other places.

 We respect the diversity of all of the employees working for Foster and value the environment which enables them to choose their workstyles and careers.
-We aim to enable employees to maintain and improve their physical and mental health while ensuring that their work enables them to develop personally, be satisfied in their jobs and take pride in their contributions to society.
+We have defined well-being as a state where employees can maintain and improve their physical and mental health while ensuring that their work enables them to develop personally, be satisfied in their jobs and take pride in their contributions to society.
+We are actively working towards this goal.
+The well-being we aim to achieve is a state where employee engagement has been improved and employees are motivated to take the initiative and are given opportunities for personal development.
+We aim to create an environment where working for Foster contributes to the well-being of our employees.

 1.Human Resource Development